 Rosie researches how sustainable lifestyles - the ways we consume energy, food, goods, and travel experiences - fit within society.
 Her work explores both personal journeys of change towards lower consumption, and policy interventions to facilitate societal-level change.
 Having led a number of interdisciplinary networks, she looks at how different communities can work together.

-Rosie is a senior member of permanent academic staff at the Global Sustainability Institute.
+Rosie is an Associate Professor at the Global Sustainability Institute.
 She has led the Consumption & Change research theme at the GSI since 2011.
-She draws primarily on social science approaches (psychology, science & technology studies, psychosocial studies, human geography), informed by her technical training in applied mathematics.
+She draws primarily on social science approaches (psychology, science & technology studies, psychosocial studies, human geography), also informed by her technical training in applied mathematics.

 With a track record in digital sustainability and smart technologies, Rosie was Principal Investigator (2015-2017) of the £193k EPSRC Balance Network, exploring how digital technologies are changing how we live and work.
 She was also Co-Investigator (2013-2015) of the EPSRC Digital Epiphanies project, researching digital tools to increase reflection and help support self-directed changes in behaviour including web-based tools which allow householders to track their energy use.

 Rosie has a strong interest in science communication, and accessibility of research.
 Before joining Anglia Ruskin, Rosie was an EPSRC-funded fellow at the Parliamentary Office of Science and Technology where she focused on sustainable travel, and in particular electric vehicles.
-Rosie carried out her postgraduate (Masters and PhD) research in Applied Mathematics at the University of Cambridge, studying fluid dynamics (from Antarctic ice shelves to fuel-efficient aeroplanes).
+Rosie carried out her postgraduate (BA, Part III Masters and PhD) research in Applied Mathematics at the University of Cambridge, studying fluid dynamics (from Antarctic ice shelves to fuel-efficient aeroplanes).
 Whilst a PhD student, Rosie co-founded the Young Researchers in Mathematics conference.

 - Sustainable consumption and policy – why do we use energy, food, water, transport, goods in the ways we do?
 How do society and (local/national/international) policies co-evolve with consumption patterns?